 4) All students are expected to participate fully in all curriculum areas including swimming and PE unless they have a medical reason which their parents have informed their teacher of in writing.

 5) School uniform is to be worn at all times, this includes haircuts to be of an acceptable look, no dyed hair, no mohawks or dreadlocks, no jewellery except a watch and small studs in each ear and religious or cultural necklaces (please refer to policy).
-All hair is to be tied up and hair ties and head bands are to be black or brown only.
+All hair is to be tied up and hair ties and head bands are to be black only.

-6) No child is to leave the school grounds during school time unless their parent/caregiver has been to the School Office, signed them out and been issued with a blue card.
+6) No child is to leave the school grounds during school time unless their parents/caregiver has been to the School Office, signed them out and been issued with a blue card.
 This blue card is to be handed to the learning room teacher by the adult, notifying them they are taking their child out of school during school hours.
-There is a book in the office for this purpose.
+There is a tablet in the office for this purpose.
 If you sign a child out of school during the school day they must be signed back in at the School Office on return.

 7) Students should not arrive at school before 8.00am and no later than 8.50am.
 They are expected to leave the school grounds when dismissed in the afternoon.
 Students will be supervised from 8.30am until 2.50pm only.

 SCHOOL ORGANISATION & PROGRAMME

 Emma Tumohe - DEPUTY PRINCIPAL & TEAM 3 LEADER - Years 5-6